 - The chronic condition continues.
 The expensive claim appears six months later.

 A person can be genuinely satisfied and still undertreated.
-That’s the blind spot no one talks about.
+That's the blind spot no one talks about.
+WellthCare closes this blind spot by automatically tracking compliance for every preventive action, rewarding each with spendable dollars at the WellthCare Store and automatic retirement contributions—turning healthcare from a cost into a compounding asset.

 The Quiet Sabotage of “Satisfied Under-Treatment”

 Consider someone with chronic lower back pain.
 They book a ten-minute video visit.
 The provider prescribes a muscle relaxant.
 The employee takes the survey: “Very satisfied.
 Kind doctor.
 Quick appointment.”
+But the real issues—bad ergonomics, poor sleep, lack of movement—never get addressed.
+The patient leaves satisfied but undertreated.
+The condition lingers.
+The employer’s claims don’t shrink; they get deferred.

-High satisfaction scores can actually mask under-treatment.
+High satisfaction scores can mask under-treatment.
 Telemedicine becomes a friction-free band-aid.
 It feels good, but it keeps employees from engaging in the harder, more valuable work of preventive care.
 The system becomes a trap.

 What a Smarter Benefits System Would Measure

-A truly advanced ecosystem-one designed around health and wealth together-would replace the old satisfaction survey with three metrics that actually predict lower costs and better outcomes.
+A truly advanced ecosystem—one designed around health and wealth together—would replace the old satisfaction survey with three metrics that predict lower costs and better outcomes.

 - The Behavioral Compliance Rate.
 Within seven days of a visit, did the employee take the recommended action?
 Schedule the scan?
 Fill the prescription?
 Complete the lab?
 This is the only satisfaction score that matters.